BorisKozo/backbone.picky/readme.md

 * `select: function(){...}`
 * `deselect: function(){...}`

-The easiest way to do this is to have your model extend `Selectable`.
+The easiest way to do this is to have your model mixed with `Selectable`.
 You can, however, implement your own version of these methods.

 ## Backbone.Picky's Components: